spacegoing/stylegan2/README.md

 3. Generate transitions from generated_images

     >`python transition.py face_datasets/generated_images/`

       ![Alt Text](samples/transition_jdepp.gif)

 4. Generate animations from generated_images
  - Download stylegan2directions from [here](https://hostb.org/NCM) and extract to the root folder of your project.
  - [Optional] Download face_datasets from [here](https://drive.google.com/file/d/14GGDo47b4kHebO1Q1bDh5fYLNahd7Z3J/view?usp=sharing) and extract to the root folder of your project.
 (Image Copyright belongs to the original owners, I got them from Google/Pinterest.)
+ - Instead of 'face_datasets', you can generate some faces using random latents.
+    > python run_generator.py generate-images --network=gdrive:networks/stylegan2-ffhq-config-f.pkl --seeds=6600-6625 --truncation-psi=0.5

     Some points:
     * Smile works best, blink is ok, yes and no are bad.